paulmowat/paulmowat.github.io/data/blog/cloudwatch-rum-cognito-sam-cloudformation.md

 ![cloudwatch rum javascript snippet](/static/images/cloudwatch-rum-cognito-sam-cloudformation/aws_2.png)

-4. Click `Copy to clipboard` to copy the Javascript snippet.
+4. Click `Copy to clipboard` to copy the Javascript snippet

 ### Modify Snippet Configuration

-If required you can modify the code snippet to configure the CloudWatch RUM web client with additional options.
+If required, you can modify the code snippet to configure the CloudWatch RUM web client with additional options.

 See the [CloudWatch RUM Modify Snippet](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-RUM-modify-snippet.html) documentation for further information on the additional options.

-From those options I've decided to configure CloudWatch RUM as follows.
+From those options, I've decided to configure CloudWatch RUM as follows.
 * Enables cookies to track user and session details
 * Enables XRay traces
 * Sample all sessions